How to Install Fail2Ban on CentOS Stream 10 (2026 Guide)

 fail2ban-client --version

-Step 3: Start and Enable Fail2Ban Service
+Step 3: Start and Enable the Fail2Ban Service

-Start the Fail2Ban service:
+Start the service immediately:

 sudo systemctl start fail2ban

-Enable Fail2Ban to start at boot:
+Enable it to start automatically on every boot:

 sudo systemctl enable fail2ban

-Verify service status:
+Verify the service is running:

 sudo systemctl status fail2ban

-Step 4: Configure Fail2Ban Properly (Best Practice)
+Step 4: Create a Local Configuration File (Best Practice)

-Create a local configuration file:
+Create your local override file:

 sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local

-Open the file:
+Open the file for editing:

 sudo nano /etc/fail2ban/jail.local

-Step 5: Configure SSH Protection
+Step 5: Configure SSH Protection (jail.local)

 [sshd]